fareedfauzi/fareedfauzi.github.io/_cheatsheets/Threat-Attribution.md

 ## [1] Malware, Toolset, and Code Analysis

 ### Sample Similarities
-- KTAE / nsimilarities: Compare known threat actor samples with your current one to spot overlaps.
 - VirusTotal (VT) hunting and lookup: Use VT to check relations, comments, and prior submissions.
 This often reveals reuse across campaigns.
+- Build or use Machine Learning algorithm to find sample similarities.

 ### Code Features & Style
 - Binary diffing (Diaphora): Compare samples to see code overlaps or reused functions.